 - Brown sugar - I love how brown sugar makes these brownies more chewy.
 You can also use granulated sugar, pure maple syrup or coconut sugar.

 - Salt - this just helps to bring out the flavors even more.

 - Vanilla extract

 - Sweet potato - our main ingredient adds some natural sweetness and fudgy texture to the brownies.
 We want about a cup of mashed sweet potato so about 2 medium sweet potatoes or one large.

 - Soy milk - or whatever non-dairy, plant based milk you have on hand .

 👩🍳 Pro tips

-2. Melt – Melt the vegan butter, peanut butter and chocolate chips in a saucepan.
+Step two: Melt the vegan butter, peanut butter and chocolate chips in a saucepan.
+Stir the whole time.

-3. Mix – Add the melted ingredients and sweet potato puree to a mixing bowl and add the rest of the dry ingredients.
+Step three: Add the melted wet ingredients, chocolate chips and mashed sweet potato puree to a large mixing bowl and add the rest of the dry ingredients.
 You can also do this in a food processor or hand mixer.
 Mix well.

 🍴 Recommended equipment